Permanent faculty and their fields of interests

 Pete L. Clark, Professor, Ph.D.
 Harvard 2003.
 Arithmetic of abelian varieties; torsion points, endomorphism algebras, Weil-Chatelet groups.
 Modular curves and Shimura curves.
 Period-index problems.
 Pointless varieties and the (anti-) Hasse principle.
 Geometric approaches to the inverse Galois problem.

 Daniel Litt, Assistant Professor, Ph.D.
 Stanford, 2015.
-(On leave at the IAS in 2018-2019.)
 Interactions between algebraic and arithmetic geometry.
 Mixed Hodge structures and Galois actions on fundamental groups of algebraic varieties; iterated integrals and p-adic iterated integrals.
 Rational points on algebraic varieties.
 Positivity and vanishing theorems.

 Dino Lorenzini, Distinguished Research Professor, Ph.D.
 U.C.
 Berkeley, 1988.
 Rational points on algebraic varieties.
 Torsion points on abelian varieties.
 Néron models of abelian varieties.
 Modular curves and their jacobians.
 Models of curves and wild ramification.
 Wild quotient singularities of surfaces.

 Neil Lyall, Professor, Ph.D.
 University of Wisconsin, 2004.
-Application of Fourier analytic techniques to problems in additive combinatorics.
-Discrete problems in harmonic analysis.
+Arithmetic combinatorics and harmonic analysis.

 Akos Magyar, Professor, Ph.D.
 Princeton, 1996.
 Discrete harmonic analysis.
 Arithmetic combinatorics.
 Analytic methods for diophantine problems.

-Giorgis Petridis, Assistant Professor, Ph.D.
+Giorgis Petridis, Associate Professor, Ph.D.
 University of Cambridge, 2011.
 Arithmetic combinatorics and their application to exponential sums.
 Random graphs.

 Robert Schneider, Lecturer, Ph.D.
 Emory, 2018.
 Partition theory; q-series; mock modular and quantum modular forms.
 Analytic number theory; prime distribution; arithmetic functions; L-functions.
 Statistical physics; computational chemistry.
 History of mathematics.
 Mathematics and music.